What You’re Allowed to Drill Through in a Wood Frame Setting

 Showing the Top Plate of a 2x4 Wall which electricians should never staple their wires to!

 This is an example of a top plate which we electricians can drill through to pull our wires down to light switches, thermostats, or plugs for example.
-(NEVER staple your wires on the top or bottom of a top plate.. no one can see them, and can potentially drill through and damage your wires!)
+(NEVER staple your wires on top of a top plate.. no one can see them, and can potentially drill through them!)

 THINGS ELECTRICIANS CANNOT DRILL INTO!!